 - 30 days to 6 months in jail or 60 days to 6 months in residential confinement, and

-People cited for driving without a license may be able to get the case dismissed if they can provide proof that they did have a valid restricted license at the time and just forgot to carry it with them.
+If you are cited for driving without a license, you may be able to get the case dismissed if you can provide proof that you did have a valid restricted license at the time and just forgot to carry it with you.

 For alternatives to driving in Nevada, refer to the following:

 - Las Vegas Monorail – A quick and easy way to travel between the SAHARA Las Vegas Station and the MGM Grand Station.

 - Regional Transportation Commission (RTC) of Southern Nevada – Bus system in Clark County, Nevada (which includes Las Vegas).

 - Regional Transportation Commission (RTC) Washoe – Bus system in Washoe County, Nevada (which includes Reno).

 - Taxicab Company Contact Information – List of licensed taxi cab companies by the Department of Business and Industry Nevada Taxicab Authority.